alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MaterialView](https://github.com/karticodes/MaterialView) - Material Floating Button for iOS.
 * [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - Ring progress view similar to Activity app on Apple Watch.
 * [MMLoadingButton](https://github.com/MillmanY/MMLoadingButton) - Custom Loading Button With Animation.
+* [Newly](https://github.com/dhirajjadhao/Newly) - Newly is a drop in solution to add Twitter/Facebook/Linkedin style, new updates/tweets/posts available button.
+It can be used to notify user about new content availability and can other actions can be triggers using its delegate method.
 * [NFFlatButton](https://github.com/norfred/NFFlatButton) - Custom flat button 'à la Letterpress' written in Swift.
 * [NPFlipButton](https://github.com/neopixl/NPFlipButton)
 * [OnOffButton](https://github.com/rakaramos/OnOffButton) - Custom On/Off Animated UIButton, written in Swift.